What is the average babysitting rate in Canada? 2023 edition

 - What is the average babysitting rate worldwide?

 However, the babysitting rate varies based on where in Canada you are.
 So, we’ve taken a look at babysitters in different cities around the country!
-Babysitting prices in Vancouver were the highest, here parents could expect to pay in the range of $14.92.
-On the other hand, Winnipeg had the lowest average babysitting costs, with the average rate that babysitters earned per hour was $13.59.
-Overall, between the most and least expensive average babysitting rate there is only a difference of $0.33.
+Babysitting prices in Vancouver were the highest, here parents could expect to pay in the range of $16.36.
+On the other hand, Winnipeg had the lowest average babysitting costs, with the average rate that babysitters earned per hour was $15.15.

-Interested in how much the average babysitter is paid in your area?
+Interested in how much the average babysitter is paid in other areas around Canada?
 Have a look at our infographic for more detailed information!

 Do keep in mind that this is simply the average babysitting rate.
 Other factors such as the number of children, additional tasks, and amount of experience also have an impact on how much a babysitter may cost.
 Want to learn more about how exactly these factors can impact the babysitting rate?
 Read more about determining how much to pay the babysitter below!

 When determining how much to pay the babysitter it is important to first look at the minimum wage and how it applies to the situation.
 With this, you can see what a person of a certain age is legally entitled to earn.
 The minimum wage in Canada differs slightly depending on the province.
-In Alberta for example, the minimum wage is $15.00.
-On the other hand, the minimum wage in Saskatchewan is $11.45 (source).
-The minimum wages of the remaining provinces lie somewhere in between.
+In Nunavut for example, the minimum wage is $16.00.
+On the other hand, the minimum wage in New Brunswick is $13.75 (source).
+The minimum wages of the other provinces lie somewhere in between.
+In some provinces, minimum wage is lower based on student status or field of employment.
 Keep in mind that this is the minimum hourly wage.
 Factors such as knowledge, experience, and extra responsibilities or requirements can increase the average hourly rate.

 Knowledge and experience